 But there is at least one point worth noting: if you love this person you're dating, you don't wait to fail.
 You want to avoid making the usual mistakes that couples living together make, the same mistakes that can destroy relationships.

-The U.S.A. ranks 10th in the world of countries with the highest divorce rate.
-Statistics vary from state to state, but overall between 40% and 50% of marriages in the United States end in divorce.
+The United States ranks 10th in the world of countries with the highest divorce rate.
+Statistics vary from state to state, but overall, between 40% and 50% of marriages in the United States end in divorce.
+Making a marriage last and building a healthy family environment for children means taking the marriage obligation seriously.

 Premarital education improves a couple's chances of staying together in a happy relationship and avoiding a painful divorce.
-Armed with prior knowledge of what can go wrong between partners and how to survive a rough patch goes a long way to keeping love alive.
+Armed with prior knowledge of what can go wrong between partners and how to survive a rough patch goes a long way toward keeping love alive.

 According to a study from Austin, Texas, married couples who did not receive premarital training later said they believed such education would have improved their current level of satisfaction.

 Ideally, such training provides a sense of respect for the institution of marriage.
 Premarital education teaches future husbands and wives that they are responsible for the happiness of their long-term relationship and emotional intimacy.
+Couples who take part in premarital counseling are often more determined to make the marriage last and stand a much better chance of loving each other into old age than those who don't.

 Finances